LispCookbook/cl-cookbook/gui.md

   - the bridge is good at catching ObjC errors and turning them into Lisp errors, so one can have an iterative REPL-based development cycle for a macOS GUI application.
 * [McCLIM](https://common-lisp.net/project/mcclim/) and [Garnet](https://github.com/earl-ducaine/cl-garnet) are toolkit in 100% Common Lisp.
 McClim even has [a prototype](https://techfak.de/~jmoringe/mcclim-broadway-7.ogv) running in the browser with the Broadway protocol and Garnet has an ongoing interface to Gtk.
 * [Alloy](https://github.com/Shirakumo/alloy), another very new toolkit in 100% Common Lisp, used for example in the [Kandria](https://github.com/shinmera/kandria) game.
-* [nodgui](https://notabug.org/cage/nodgui), a fork of Ltk, with syntax sugar and additional widgets.
 * [eql, eql5, eql5-android](https://gitlab.com/eql), embedded Qt4 and Qt5 Lisp, embedded in ECL, embeddable in Qt.
 Port of EQL5 to the Android platform.
 * this [demo using Java Swing from ABCL](https://github.com/defunkydrummer/abcl-jazz)
 * [examples of using Gtk without C files with SBCL](https://github.com/mifpasoti/Gtk-Demos), as well as GTK-server.